SolidLabResearch/Bashlib/README.md

 ##### changePermissions
-Change the permissions of a specific resource
+This command enables the editing of resource permisssions.
+**note: Editing permissions for a specific WebID or public permissions will remove all prior assigned permissions.** E.g. editing permissions to assign read permissions to a WebID will remove prior assigned write permissions!

 *usage*
 ```